influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/histograms.md

 ---
 title: How to create histograms with Flux
-description: This guide walks through using the histogram() function to create histograms with Flux.
+description: This guide walks through using the histogram() function to create cumulative histograms with Flux.
 menu:
   flux_0_7:
     name: Create histograms